Licensed & Insured Family-owned, 20+ years Free estimates (636) 896-PHIL

 Pressure-treated or composite for my deck?

-Pressure-treated lumber costs less upfront and looks natural but needs staining every 2–3 years.
+Pressure-treated lumber costs less upfront and looks natural but needs staining every 2 to 3 years.
 Composite costs about twice as much but requires almost zero maintenance and won't rot, splinter, or warp.
 It comes down to budget and how much maintenance you want to do.
 Both are good choices for St. Louis weather — we'll help you decide.

 Can you fix a sagging floor?